pyroscope/pyrocore/docs/updating.rst

    you then *MUST* update the files in ``~/rtorrent/rtorrent.d/``, because there's lots of relevant changes.

-   The ``make-rtorrent-config.sh`` does that, but overrites any changes you might have made.
+   The ``make-rtorrent-config.sh`` does that, but overwrites any changes you might have made.
 The best way to handle that is to put your config into git *before* calling the script a second time.
    That way, diffs get easy and nothing can be lost